 The Best Blue-Collar Job Boards:

 Indeed is a general job board with the ability to enter keywords and location, and the option to filter results by date, contract type, and location.
 It is the most trafficked job board in the United States.

 Google for Jobs uses the Google search engine to find and display available job postings using searched keywords and job titles.

 While LinkedIn is also an excellent platform for connecting with professionals, many companies post job vacancies that can be saved to your profile.

 In addition to displaying jobs, CareerBuilder also offers a salary tool to compare salaries for similar jobs in your area.

 With a ZipRecruiter profile, employers can reach out to you directly and invite you to apply for a job.

 SimplyHired takes keyword input to find available jobs, but allows users to filter jobs by proximity, contract type, and date posted.

 Nexxt is a job search platform linking hundreds of job sites.
-Users can search jobs by category, keyword, or location.
+Users can search for jobs by category, keyword, or location.

 Origin of the Term Blue-Collar: